Succulents Stretching and Etiolated

 If the plant on the left is never moved into more light, eventually, the stem would break under the weight of its tall growth leaning to the side.
 You know what?
 In the wild, this is another adaptation to enable the plant to survive!
+You might see the development of aerial roots indicating the plant expects to break.
 In nature, if this succulent stretches way off to the side, to the point of breaking, the stem would fall to the earth.
 And that stem would begin to sprout new roots, eventually forming a new and separate plant now anchored closer to the sunlight!
 My thanks to Emily Danielle Griffin and April Dailey for sharing their photos of sedeveria Letizia!

 Correcting Etiolated Succulent with Long Stem